sveetch/djangotribune/docs/usage.rst

 The tribune can either be used from the web interface or via remote client applications.

-Just enter in, and put your message in the input at the bottom of messages.
+Just enter in, and type your message in the input box at the bottom of the list of messages.
 You can use shortcut buttons to add html tags to surround your current text selection in the input (or just add it if you didn't select text).

 Also in your message you can insert smileys (commonly called *totoz*) from the smiley host (by default http://totoz.eu/).
 Smileys syntax is to surround the smiley key word with ``[:keyname]`` like ``[:totoz]`` that will be replaced to a link to the image ``http://totoz.eu/totoz.gif``.
-This image will be displayed when the mouse cursor will hover the link.
+This image will be displayed when the mouse cursor hovers the link.

 The default interface performs a periodical request on the remote backend to display any new message, so you don't have to reload the page to see new message.
-When the the periodical refresh is on progress you will see a sign in the input, if the server return a response error you will see a sign that will be hided at the next refresh success response.
+When the the periodical refresh is on progress you will see a sign in the input, if the server return a response error you will see a sign that will be hidden at the next refresh success response.

-If your posted message is not validated, the input field will be displayed with red borders, the borders will be hidded just after a new validated post.
+If your posted message is not validated, the input field will be displayed with red borders, the borders will be hidden just after a new validated post.

-Actually, the only option you can manage is the *Active refresh* than you can disable to avoid any periodical request on the remote backend.
+In fact, the only option you can manage is the *Active refresh* that you can disable to avoid any periodical request on the remote backend.
 But if you disable it and you post a new message, there will still be a *POST* request that will refresh the message list.